kintohub/kintohub-docs/docs/kintoblocks.md

    { Add image of Open log button }

 When the KintoBlock build is a success, you will notice a green banner on top of the Build Logs section with the title `No error found`.

-   { Add a image for No error found }

 If the KintoBlock builds results in failure, a red banner will be displayed on top of the Build Logs section with the title `Error found`.
 Log messages can be analyzed to find the root causes of failure.